 - Europe Camp: Sep.
 22–26, 2014, Wichrowe Wzgórze, Chmielno, Poland

-Camp Fasola is a summer camp for immersive learning of traditional Sacred Harp shaped note singing and traditions.
-Multiple daily sessions are devoted to teaching Sacred Harp singing as well as sessions for singing and fellowship with traditional summer camp recreation activities.
-This unique experience provides a casual environment for learning and singing this unique American acapella music form, which has its roots in colonial America.
+Camp Fasola is a summer camp for immersive learning of Sacred Harp shaped note singing and traditions.
+Multiple daily sessions are devoted to teaching Sacred Harp singing as well as times for singing, fellowship, and recreation.
+This experience provides a casual environment for learning and singing this unique American a cappella music form, which has its roots in early America.